foroozandehgroup/nmrpoise/README.md

 ### Installation

+To install POISE, you will need:

+ - **TopSpin**.
+The minimum tested version is 3.6 but we expect that this should work with versions going back to 3.2.
+If there are bugs, please do inform us.

+   Note that other instrument manufacturers are not currently supported.

-Python 3.6 or later is required.
-Please download and install that first before proceeding.
+ - **Python 3.6 or later.** This refers to a system installation, which is entirely separate from that in TopSpin.
+Please download and install that (many instructions are available online).

+POISE can then be installed using ``pip`` (which uses the system installation of Python):

+    python -m pip install nmrpoise   # or 'python3'

-POISE can be installed using ``pip``, which will install both components of POISE (if any errors occur, please see [the documentation](https://foroozandehgroup.github.io/nmrpoise/install/), or contact us):
+If any errors occur, please see [the documentation](https://foroozandehgroup.github.io/nmrpoise/install/), or contact us.

+To upgrade or reinstall POISE use:

-    pip install nmrpoise
+    python -m pip install --upgrade nmrpoise --no-cache-dir

+Note that the `--no-cache-dir` flag is necessary (its purpose is explained in the [documentation](https://foroozandehgroup.github.io/nmrpoise/install/#troubleshooting)).

 -----------

 ### Documentation

 The documentation is hosted at https://foroozandehgroup.github.io/nmrpoise; it contains complete instructions on how to set POISE up and use it.

+There is also a video guide available at https://www.youtube.com/watch?v=QTCeSCRZs4I.

 -----------